Be embraced by natures indulgences

 Explore the raw beauty of the coast, lakes & craters

-Whilst much of the coast west of Cape Otway is not recommended for swimming, there are a few bays, plus many lakes, rivers and estranges to cool off in on a hot summers day.
+Whilst much of the coast west of Cape Otway is not recommended for swimming, there are a few bays, lakes, rivers and estuaries that are a little safer to cool off in on a hot summers day.

 General hazard ratings have been included for beach locations and refer to the ratings below.

 The Twelve Apostles Marine National Park, Arches Marine Sanctuary and the surrounding bays, are world class snorkeling and scuba diving locations.
 Explore the shipwrecks of early settlers, rock and cave formations and placid bays, all teaming with fish, crustaceans and vegetation.

 Located in the Southern Ocean, waters west of Cape Otway can be rugged.
 Conditions can change rapidly, even within the surrounding bays, and strong ocean skills are encouraged.
 Water temperature in summer is between 17°C and 19°C and in winter can drop as low as 12°C.

 Nothing spells relaxation and good times like dropping the boat into the water.
 Whether you are packing the fishing rods, waters skis and wakeboards, a local cheese platter, or tackle box and rods; the ocean lakes and rivers around the 12 Apostles region provide a picturesque backdrop for a perfect day on the water.

 Powered by the relentless Southern Ocean, there’s plenty of swell and plenty of surf locations along the Twelve Apostle coastline.
 Most of these waves however are strictly expert only, with challenge access and quickly changing conditions creating just two of the hazards.

 For beginner to intermediate surfers, Warrnambool and Port Fairy to the west and Apollo Bay to the east, provide the best opportunities.
 All locations have active surf schools.